Greek translation

-Perhaps it is not such a good idea to rely on the remnants of those fable translations we did in high school.
+- Perhaps it is not such a good idea to rely on the remnants of those fable translations we did in high school.
 However, if you are interested in learning something about this long-lived language, here are some facts:

 - This language is four thousand years old and has gone through five distinct linguistic phases.
 These phases are Mycenaean Greek, Classical Greek, Koine Greek, Medieval Greek and Modern Greek.

-- The writing system was polytonic in all of these phases, which means that there were grave, acute and circumflex accents and iota subscripts, among other things.
+- The writing system was polytonic in all of those phases, which means that there were grave, acute and circumflex accents and iota subscripts, among other things.
 The monotonic writing system has been used only in the last 40 years of its history.

-- Greek has only five vowels, which are also practically the same as those in Spanish.
+- Greek only has five vowels, which are also practically the same as those in Spanish.

-- This language is used as a basis for the creation of neologisms, for example “homophobia” is formed by the Greek word “homos” (same or similar) and “phobos” (fear).
+- This language is used as a basis for the creation of neologisms.
+For example, “homophobia” is formed by the Greek word “homos” (same or similar) and “phobos” (fear).

 If you are interested in this language because you want to learn it and maybe even become a Greek translator, there are many factors that make it a very useful working language.